olsenfromhell/Java-Automation-Project/README.md

 # Automation Project in Java

-Welcome to my automation project in Java!
+Welcome to my automation project!

 This project is dedicated to practicing writing UI and API tests using the Arrange-Act-Assert pattern.
 The following technologies and frameworks are utilized in this project: